A factorisation theory for generalised power series and omnific integers: Uniqueness of the factor with finite support

-\begin{cor} $\KRR$ is a common refinement domain (in fact, a GCD domain) if and only if every irreducible series with infinite support is prime. \end{cor} \begin{proof} If $\KRR$ is a common refinement domain, then every irreducible series is prime.
-Suppose now that every irreducible series with infinite support is prime.
-Then for every $b \in \KRR$ the factorisation $b = p \cdot c_1 \cdot \dots \cdot c_n$ is unique up to reordering the factors and to multiplication by elements of $K^*$.
-It follows that a series $d \in \KRR$ divides $b$ if and only if it is a product of some of factors $c_1, \dots, c_n$ and a factor of $p$.
-Therefore, given two series $b, c \in \KRR$, their greatest common divisor is the greatest common divisor of $p(b)$ and $p(c)$, multiplied by the irreducible series with infinite support appearing in both factorisations. \end{proof}
+Assume now \prettyref{item:KRR-irred?} Then for every $b \in \KRR$ the factorisation $b = pc_1 \cdots c_n$ of \prettyref{thm:KRR-fact-unique} is unique up to reordering the factors and to multiplication by elements of $\Kbf$.
+It follows that a series $d \in \KRR$ divides $b$ if and only if it is a product of some of factors $c_1, \dots, c_n$, a factor of $p$, and some non-zero element of $\Kbf$.
+Therefore, given two series $b, c \in \KRR$, their greatest common divisor is a greatest common divisor of $\p(b)$ and $\p(c)$, multiplied by the irreducible series with infinite support that appear in both factorisations up to multiplication by elements of $\Kbf$.
+Thus $\KRR$ is a GCD domain, proving \prettyref{item:KRR-irred?} $\Rightarrow$ \prettyref{item:KRR-GCD?}. \end{proof}